Our School App Stay connected on the go...

 We routinely share student information with:

-- Schools that students attend after leaving us
+- schools that the students attend after leaving us

 - the Department for Education (DfE)